- Jenny Carpenter M ’14

 The Mount Union PA Studies Program requires that all students undergo background checks as part of the admission process.
 Forms for the required background check will be distributed with notice of program acceptance.
 Applicants who exhibit non-compliance with the background checks will not be given acceptance into the PA program.

-Due to the challenging nature of the Mount Union Physician Assistant Studies Program, no student should attempt to complete the program while maintaining employment.
+Due to the challenging nature of the Mount Union PA program, no student should attempt to complete the program while maintaining employment.
 Class and clinical rotation schedules will not be adjusted to accommodate a student’s work schedule, and work will not be given priority over academic responsibilities.

 Notice of Nondiscrimination